 - Apply a deposit to all your drinks, even for those in oneway bottles or cans.

 Food and drinks

-Provide a container park from the start.
-Signaling is also important here!
+- Provide a backstage container park for your employees from the first build up day.
+Signage is also important here!

-Choose light poles with sensors, almost every supplier now has this in its range
+- Liaise with your power supplier.
+F.e.: choose light poles with sensors, almost every supplier has them in his/her range.

-Check whether the event cannot be «powered» by the fixed electricity network.
-For example, green energy can be requested for the event.
-If necessary, only for construction and dismantling and part of the energy demand at the event.
+- Check whether the event can be «powered» by the fixed electricity network.
+Is this possible?
+A second step is to request green energy for the duration of the event.

-Many merchandising materials are distributed at many events.
-Often these caps, stylos, balloons, … are still thrown in the garbage on site.
-Forbid this as an organizer or offer a ‘virtual goodiebag’ which you send by e-mail after the event.
+- Prevent the distribution.
+Often these caps, stylos, balloons, flyers, … are still thrown away on site.
+Forbid these merchandising or offer a ‘virtual goodiebag’ which you send by e-mail after the event.